 Some may see Shortbus’ deeply explicit and open approach to sexuality as a hair too far: pushing boundaries for the sake of shock value.
 For Mitchell, it seems more like the gateway to Eden – the natural state of things.
 No character is shamed for their desires, no matter how socially taboo they are perceived in the “real” world.
 Polyamory is embraced, kinks are normalized, gender is boundless.
 In this world, even a peeping tom is someone to empathise with (though not glorify – an important distinction), another character who has found their own, albeit problematic, way to connect.
 After all, ‘‘voyeurism is participation.”

 The closing scene is utopian in its display of emotional and physical carnality as our ensemble, caught in the midst of the New York City blackout, shed their insecurities and give in to total sexual fluidity; everyone welcomed; everyone understood.
-All the while, legendary trans cabaret singer Justin Bond, appearing as themself and mistress of Shortbus, begins to perform an anthem of community and liberation, soon joined by their fellow bohemians.
+All the while, Justin Bond begins to perform an anthem of community and liberation, soon joined by their fellow bohemians.
 Together, embodying in full circle the sentiment of chosen family, they sing:

 “And as your last breath begins,